Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines: Related Work

-A more principled yet less explored approach explicitly includes the network connectivity as a parameter of the model, making the network connectivity a part of the optimization problem.
-This often requires increasing the number of parameters and modifying the objective function to induce pruning.
-A prominent example is Continuous Sparsification~\cite{continuousSparsification}, that uses continuous parameters and continuous functions to approximate the discrete nature of network connections, and adds a penalization term to the objective function.
-The discrete network connectivity is determined at the end of training rounds.
-UGS~\cite{pmlr-chen-lotteryGNN} deploys a similar approach tailored to Graph Neural Networks (GNN).
-Similar to this present work, DNW~\cite{DNW} does not add penalization to the objective function, but keeps a constant number of edges (a hyperparameter) with the largest weight magnitude, discovering good sparse subnetworks in predefined network architectures.
-Another recent approach is SR-STE~\cite{Zhou21learningStrcSparsScratch} where the (discrete) connectivity pattern is updated at each training iteration.
+A more principled approach explicitly includes the network connectivity as a parameter of the model, making it a part of the optimization problem.
+This often requires increasing the number of parameters and modifying the objective function to induce pruning of the connections.
+A prominent example is Continuous Sparsification~\citep{continuousSparsification}, which uses continuous parameters and continuous functions to approximate the discrete nature of network connections, and adds a penalization term to the objective function.
+The discrete network connectivity is determined at the end of training rounds. \cite{pmlr-chen-lotteryGNN}, with its Unified GNN Sparsification (UGS), deploy a similar approach tailored to Graph Neural Networks (GNN).
+Akin to this present work, Discovering Neural Wirings (DNW) \citep{DNW} does not add penalization to the objective function, but keeps a constant number of edges (a hyperparameter) with the largest weight magnitude, discovering good sparse subnetworks in predefined network architectures.
+Another recent approach is the Sparse-Refined Straight-Through Estimator (SR-STE) \citep{Zhou21learningStrcSparsScratch} where the (discrete) connectivity pattern is updated at each training iteration.
 However, the method assumes that each input unit is connected to a fixed number of output units and thus sparsity is predefined (a hyperparameter).
+Another recent approach is to perform pruning in two phases (learning phase and fine-tuning phase) using two different regularization functions \citep{pruning_SHI2024}.

 All prior works above focus on deep neural networks.
-However, network connectivity also plays a fundamental role on simple two-layer networks, including the Restricted Boltzmann Machine (RBM), a principled and probabilistic model that has been widely explored and applied in literature~\cite{fischer2014trainingRBMintro,Decelle_2021}.
-RBMs' hyperparameters have a significant impact on the model's performance which has prompted different methods that choose adequate hyperparameters for a given task and input data~\cite{iRBM,hintonGuiaRBM,papa2015harmonySearchRBM}.
-A prominent example is the infinite RBM~\cite{iRBM}, a variation where the number of hidden units (a hyperparameter in the classic model) is an explicit model parameter that is determined during training.
+However, network connectivity also plays a fundamental role in simple two-layer networks, including the Restricted Boltzmann Machine (RBM), a principled and probabilistic model that has been widely explored and applied in literature~\citep{fischer2014trainingRBMintro,Decelle_2021,rbmNew_AGLIARI2022}.
+RBMs' hyperparameters have a significant impact on the model's performance which has prompted different methods that choose adequate hyperparameters for a given task and input data~\citep{iRBM,hintonGuiaRBM,papa2015harmonySearchRBM}.
+A prominent example is the infinite RBM~\citep{iRBM}, a variation where the number of hidden units (a hyperparameter in the classic model) is an explicit model parameter that is determined during training.